tonychill/kit1/client/src/components/ui/Feed/newIndex.md

 import { useInfiniteLoader } from "masonic";
 import { useEffect, useState, FC } from "react";
-import { getContentx } from "../../hooks/contentful";
+import { getContent } from "../../hooks/contentful";

 // import CTA from "../../Elements/Cta";